 A DUI arrest is not a conviction.
 The state has the burden of proving that you violated Indiana DUI laws.
 As a result, your best step is to contact an Indianapolis DUI attorney as soon as possible.
 A DUI defense lawyer analyzes the evidence against you and investigates the arrest to gather evidence to build a defense.
 Presenting a strong defense can help you avoid a DUI conviction in Indianapolis.

-For more information, contact the criminal defense attorneys at Suhre & Associates, LLC; give us a call today at (317) 759-2599 or visit us at our Indianapolis law office.
+For more information, contact the criminal defense attorneys at Suhre & Associates DUI and Criminal Defense Lawyers; give us a call today at (317) 759-2599 or visit us at our Indianapolis law office.

 101 W Ohio St #2000